Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: qualitative results

 \end{definition}

-The four conditions ensure that the update function accurately describe the time evolution of the particles.
-Notice that since the morphism and update function are defined locally, the conditions can be checked in an automatic manner by simple enumeration of patterns up to a certain length.\sk
+The four conditions ensure that the update function accurately describes the time evolution of the particles.
+Notice that since the morphism and update function are defined locally, the conditions can be checked algorithmically by simple enumeration of patterns up to a certain length.\sk

-In the context of a fixed particle system for $F$, we use shorthands for the composition of the update function, defined inductively: If $\phi(x,k)$ is a singleton, we use ``$\phi(x,k)$'' instead of ``the only member of $\phi(x,k)$'' as an abuse of notation.
+In the context of a fixed particle system for $F$, we use shorthands for the composition of the update function, defined inductively: